Gordon H. Mueller: Education and academic career

+In 1999, he was inducted into the International Adult and Continuing Education (IACE) Hall of Fame.

+National World War II Museum

 He is credited, along with Stephen E. Ambrose, with starting the National WWII Museum, located in New Orleans, in 2000.
 Mueller served as President of the museum until 2017.
 A few years after its founding, the museum gained US Congressional support, and an affiliation with the Smithsonian Institution.
 He was the closest friend of Stephen Ambrose.